-Before we delve into indifference curves, we must grasp how utility is measured.
-There are two fundamental approaches: cardinal and ordinal.
+Before we delve into indifference curves, it’s essential to grasp how utility is measured.
+There are two fundamental approaches: cardinal and ordinal utility.

 For our exploration, we’ll predominantly focus on ordinal utility, as it is more commonly used in economics.

-Now that we have a basic understanding of utility let’s look at indifference curves closer.
+Now that we have a basic understanding of utility, let’s look closer at indifference curves and their role in consumer behavior.

 Indifference Curves